moredisplay files on a page-by-page basis |

 Further, ANSI escape sequences for display modes are processed.
 This

-option cannot be used with -u
+option cannot be used with -u.

 The character in the top left corner of the screen always appears in normal mode.

-clears the screen before displaying a new file.
+-cclears the screen before displaying a new file.
 If at any time, the new

 screen to be displayed does not have any lines in common with the current

-does not scroll, but instead, redraws the
+screen, more does not scroll, but instead, redraws the

 screen one line at a time, starting from the top.

-may ignore this option if the terminal does not
+more may ignore this option if the terminal does not

 support such operations.

-exits immediately after displaying the last line of the last file.
+-eexits immediately after displaying the last line of the last file.

 Normally, if standard output is a terminal device, more